 Jennifer Hicks (Chickasaw) creates artwork primarily using watercolor or ink, often incorporating hand-beaded components.
 She uses a variation of the stipple technique to create intricate images one dot at a time, often drawing from the iconography found on artifacts of the Mississippi people.

 Anita Caldwell Jackson (Echota Cherokee) began pursuing art at a young age, using leftover paint by number paints to create her first oil painting.
 Today, she is a Master Artist with the Five Tribes Museum in Muskogee.
 She is accomplished in several media and especially likes to create sculptures out of leather.

-Linda Kukuk (Choctaw) is a self-taught, award-winning artist.
+Linda Kukuk (Choctaw) is a self-taught, award-winning artist, named the Red Earth Honored One in 2022.
 She is mainly known for her scratchboard art, specializing in realistic pictures of wildlife, pet portraits, Native Americans, and portraits.
 Rather than always doing scratchboard in the “traditional” sense, she enjoys experimenting by starting with white clay board, adding either watercolor, acrylic ink, India ink, or a combination of these, then doing scratchwork on the surface she has prepared.
-Though she embarks on various creative side roads throughout her artistic travels, she never strays far from scratchboard as it never ceases to challenge!

 Jay Laxton (Chickasaw) grew up in South Texas where he first became interested in art, working as a jeweler’s apprentice and blacksmithing.
 He then started to learn leather working and ceramics after moving to Oklahoma where he started working at the Artesian Gallery & Studios.
 He is always willing to try and learn something new, he likes to mix things he has learned with the thought of “it’s either going to work or be a learning experience”.